andreasdominik/HermesMQTT.jl/docs/src/makeskill.md

 they can be tested.

-Of course, the actual implementation of the skill is missing, but if called by the voice command, the new skill will tell you it's name and names and values for all recognised slots.
+Of course, the actual implementation of the skill is missing, but if called by the voice command, the new skill will prove that it is alive by telling  you it's name and names and values for all recognised slots.